-That omission was remedied for the 2004 model year with a pair of Aveos.
-The subcompact sedan and four-door hatchback were promoted as high in value, fun to drive and dependable.
+That omission was remedied for 2004 with a pair of Aveos.
+The new subcompact sedan and four-door hatchback were promoted as high in value, fun to drive and dependable.

-The Italdesign-Giugiaro studio in Turin, Italy, did the styling on the Aveo.
-Short overhangs at the front and rear and what Chevrolet calls "cleanly cut contours" highlight the look.
+The Italdesign-Giugiaro studio in Turin, Italy, created the Aveo's styling.
+Short front and rear overhangs and what Chevrolet calls "cleanly cut contours" highlight the look.
 Clear headlights have faceted lenses.

 A tall roofline allows the rear seats to be mounted higher than usual, which provides backseat passengers with a clear forward view.
 Aveo suspensions consist of MacPherson front struts with a stabilizer bar and a torsion beam rear axle.

-All Aveos are mounted on a 97.6-inch wheelbase and ride on 14-inch tires.
-Aluminum wheels and a power sunroof are available.
+All Aveos are mounted on a 97.6-inch wheelbase and ride on standard 14-inch tires.
+Five-spoke, 15-inch aluminum wheels are standard on 2006 LT models.

 Under the Hood

-A dual-overhead-cam 1.6-liter four-cylinder produces 103 horsepower and 107 pounds-feet of torque; it teams with a standard five-speed-manual gearbox or an optional four-speed-automatic transmission.
+A dual-overhead-cam 1.6-liter four-cylinder produces 103 horsepower and 107 pounds-feet of torque; it teams with a standard five-speed-manual gearbox or an optional four-speed automatic.
 A gated portion of the automatic's shifter permits driver control of gear changes.
-Pushing a button produces second-gear starts, which can be helpful on slippery roads.
+A "hold control" button lets the driver change gears by moving through the gated shifter, which can be helpful on slippery surfaces.

-Antilock brakes with electronic brake-force distribution are optional, but side-impact airbags are not available.
+Antilock brakes with electronic brake-force distribution are optional, and seat-mounted side-impact airbags for front occupants are now standard.
 Front occupants get seat belt pretensioners and height-adjustable shoulder belt anchors.
 Daytime running lights are standard.

 Frisky in terms of maneuverability and manual-shifting ease, the Aveo is short on power and ranks as ordinary overall.
-The buzzy engine must be pushed really hard to get adequate response in each gear.
+The engine must be pushed really hard to get adequate response in each gear.
 The car tracks reasonably well at highway speeds, but regular correction is needed.
-Despite appealing prices and fuel frugality, Aveos are old-fashioned and hard to recommend over Japanese brands.
+Despite appealing prices and fuel frugality, Aveos are somewhat old-fashioned and hard to recommend over contemporary Asian brands.